Internal radiotherapy safety

 This page tells you about the safety procedures you need to follow when you have internal radiotherapy.
 There is information about

 Hospitals follow particular safety guidelines while you have a radioactive implant in place.
-They also follow similar guidelines for a few days after you have treatment with a radioactive drink or liquid.
+They also follow similar guidelines for a few days after you have treatment with a radioactive drink or injection.
 This is so that the hospital staff and your friends and family are not exposed to the radiation.
 Each hospital has slightly different routines but the same safety rules apply across the UK.

 If you have a radioactive implant in your body, areas close to the implant get a high dose of radiation.
 But further away from the implant, the levels of radiation are low.
 The implant is put close to the tumour, or into the area where a tumour has been removed, so it gets a high dose of radiation.
 The rest of the body gets a much lower dose and it is normally not enough to harm you.